Read Smith’s UPDATED plans as of August 5, 2020,

 Events & Programs

 It can be both a joy and a challenge to take the time to observe your religious holidays during college.
 The Center for Religious & Spiritual Life offers on-campus programming for several religious holidays, and we can help you find services in the community for other holidays.
 College policy states that any student who is unable to attend classes, exams or work due to a religious observance will be excused and given an opportunity to make it up.
+This information can be found under the Religious Expression section in Campus Life on the Course Catalog.

 Local Congregations & Places of Worship